Physeal Sparing Reconstruction of the Anterior Cruciate Ligament

 Physeal sparing reconstruction of the anterior cruciate ligament is a surgery to replace a torn anterior cruciate ligament or ACL, a major ligament of the knee, while minimizing damage to the growth plate (physis) present near the end of the bone.
 Ligaments are powerful bands of tissue that attach one bone to another, and the anterior cruciate ligament attaches the thighbone (femur) to the shinbone (tibia) to help stabilize the knee joint.

-Dr. Okoroha has extensive training in physeal sparing reconstruction of the anterior cruciate ligament and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in physeal sparing reconstruction of the anterior cruciate ligament and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Physeal (growth plate) Anatomy

 The physis or growth plate is a cartilaginous, translucent disc within the bone that causes longitudinal growth of long bones.
 The presence of the physis is a key difference between the bone of a child and that of an adult.
 About 15% to 30% of all bony injuries in children are related to physeal injuries.

 What are the Causes of Anterior Cruciate Ligament Injuries?

 Most anterior cruciate ligament injuries occur during fitness and sports activities that increase the stress on the knee, such as:

 - Suffering a direct blow to the knee